More funding for residential aged care

 - recreational activities officers (lifestyle workers).

-The wage rise will also encourage recruitment and retention to help protect the sustainability of the sector.
-The increase also accounts for inflation and other cost increases since the first AN-ACC price set on 1 October 2022.
+The wage rise also encouraged recruitment and retention to help protect the sustainability of the sector.
+The increase also accounted for inflation and other cost increases since the first AN-ACC price set on 1 October 2022.

-The new AN-ACC price reflects the recommendation of the Independent Health and Aged Care Pricing Authority (IHACPA).
-IHACPA has released its Residential Aged Care Pricing Advice 2023-24 to Government that informed the new AN-ACC price of $243.10 commencing on 1 July 2023.
+The new AN-ACC price reflected the recommendation of the Independent Health and Aged Care Pricing Authority (IHACPA).
+IHACPA has released its Residential Aged Care Pricing Advice 2023–24 to Government that informed the new AN-ACC price of $243.10, which commenced on 1 July 2023.

 - Pricing Framework for Australian Residential Aged Care Services 2023-24